spryker/spryker-shop-core/Bundles/ProductReviewWidget/src/SprykerShop/Yves/ProductReviewWidget/Theme/default/components/molecules/review/README.md

 # review (molecule)

-Displays text review, which include title, rating, date and description.
+Displays text of review, which include title, rating, date, and description.

 ## Code sample